muellerc/wiremock-docker/README.md

 docker build -t wiremock .
 ```

-# How to I use the WireMock docker image?
+# How to use the WireMock docker image?

 After you have built the image, you can run it by executing:
 ``